 You should not use a word processor to create such a file.
 Do not use Word, Office, OpenOffice or even Wordpad.
 If you are running Windows, use Notepad, which can be found somewhere in the Accessories folder in your Start menu.

 Do not use capital letters (uppercase) or spaces in your filenames.
 These characters cause numerous problems for new webmasters and their websites.
-If you must use them, make sure you always use the same case and encode the spaces with their "%" equivalent every time you refer to that file or URL.
+If you must use them, make sure you always use the same case and encode the spaces as "%20" every time you refer to that URL.
 If you don't understand the previous sentence, don't use capital letters and spaces.

 Save the file as ".htaccess".
 If you use Notepad, be sure to include the quotation marks around the filename, or Notepad will add a .txt extension to your file without telling you.
 Notice that the name begins with a full stop (period) and is entirely in small letters (lowercase).
 Do not change the name.